telefonicaid/iotagent-node-lib/doc/admin.md

 It configures the MongoDB driver for those repositories with 'mongodb' type.
 If the `host` parameter is a list of comma-separated IPs, they will be considered to be part of a Replica Set.
 In that case, the optional property `replicaSet` should contain the Replica Set name.
-If the database requires authentication, username (`username`), password (`password`) and authSource (`authSource`) can be set.
+If the database requires authentication, username (`user`), password (`password`) and authSource (`authSource`) can be set.
 If the database requires TLS/SSL connection but any validation of the certificate chain is not mandatory, all you need is to set the ssl (`ssl`) option as `true` to connect the database.
 If you need to add more complex option(s) such as `retryWrites=true` or `w=majority` when connection